Kuki-Chin languages: Internal classification

 Darlong and Ranglong are unclassified Kuki-Chin language.

-The recently discovered Sorbung language may be mixed language that could classify as either a Kuki-Chin or Tangkhul language (Mortenson & Keogh 2011).
+The recently discovered Sorbung language may be mixed language that could classify as either a Kuki-Chin or Tangkhul language.

 Anu-Hkongso speakers self-identify as ethnic Chin people, although their language is closely related to Mru rather than to Kuki-Chin languages.
 The Mruic languages constitute a separate Tibeto-Burman branch, and are not part of Kuki-Chin.

 VanBik (2009)

-Kenneth VanBik's (2009:23) classified the Kuki-Chin languages based on shared sound changes (phonological innovations) from Proto-Kuki-Chin as follows.
+Kenneth VanBik classified the Kuki-Chin languages based on shared sound changes (phonological innovations) from Proto-Kuki-Chin as follows.